simbadMarino/dCloud/README.md

 `build-bootstraps.sh` script locally cross-compile the bootstrap package debs and create bootstrap zips.
 It is working for a different PREFIX to be ported to the official termux app without reworing termux code.
 On-device (termux in mobile) builds are not supported currently, so use PC (cross-compile in docker).

-Firstly, you need to pull the latest changes from [termux-packages](https://github.com/termux/termux-packages) repo, I just committed some stuff. (package source urls got outdated since old versions were removed by respective hosters)
+Firstly, you need to pull the latest changes from [termux-packages](https://github.com/termux/termux-packages) repo.

 Then

-1. Set the TERMUX_APP_PACKAGE value in properties.sh to your app's package name.
+1. Set the TERMUX_APP_PACKAGE value in properties.sh to your app's package name ("com.justshare" for dCloud).
 2. Place the [build-bootstraps.zip](https://github.com/simbadMarino/dCloud/files/7174712/build-bootstraps.zip)
  in termux-packages/scripts directory.
 3. Run cd termux-packages
-4. Run ./scripts/run-docker.sh ./scripts/build-bootstraps.sh &> build.log to compile for all archs.
+4. Run ./scripts/run-docker.sh ./scripts/build-bootstraps.sh --android10 -f -a btfs,btfs2 &> build.log to compile for all archs.
 You should find the bootstrap-*.zip in the termux-packages directory.
-If you want to compile only for a specific arch like aarch64, then run ./scripts/run-docker.sh ./scripts/build-bootstraps.sh --architectures aarch64 &> build.log.
-You can pass additional comma-separated list of packages that should be included in the bootstrap in addition to the default ones with the -add option.
+If you want to compile only for a specific arch like aarch64, then run ./scripts/run-docker.sh ./scripts/build-bootstraps.sh --android10 --architectures aarch64 -f -a btfs,btfs2 &> build.log.
-5. Replace/place the zips in termux-app/app/src/main/cpp.
-6. Add a return statement at start of downloadBootstrap() function in termux-app/app/build.gradle so that the custom bootstrap-*.zip files don't get replaced with termux ones.
+5. Replace/place the zips in termux-app/app/src/main/cpp and make sure BTFS bootstrap release packages URLs are updated in the source code: https://github.com/simbadMarino/dCloud/blob/cb07da42d25afe7e2120c6ca10bb0be6d327797e/android/app/build.gradle#L397 as well as their sha256 checksums at: https://github.com/simbadMarino/dCloud/blob/cb07da42d25afe7e2120c6ca10bb0be6d327797e/android/app/build.gradle#L430
-7. Then build an APK.
+6. Then build an APK.

 **Note:**
-It would be better if you run ./clean.sh before building for a different prefix to start fresh, or pass -f option to build-bootstraps.sh script at least once (for each arch).

 If you get curl: (18) transfer closed with x bytes remaining to read. while running build-bootstraps.sh when its downloading a package source, then just run the script again, it should hopefully work.